 “We continued our partnership with Hive in designing their new indoor security camera – Hive View,” continues Behar.
 “While the goal was to design a beautiful, functional security camera, the design brought unique value to the table through its versatile postures and magnetic camera, enabling users to truly make View part of their home and daily lives.”

 The Hive View device begins recording once it detects motion or sound, and sends a notification to the user’s smartphone to alert them.
 While the core use of Hive View is for peace of mind, the design and user experience process brought numerous other utilities: the magnetic snap-on camera can be detached from its sculptural base for easy moving and placing.
-This unique feature makes Hive View a product for everyday use.
+This unique feature makes Hive View a product for everyday use just as the doorbell camera has become a standard home feature.

 The base of Hive View can either be mounted on a wall with a simple screw-on plate, with which the camera magnetically snaps on, or the entire camera can simply sit on a flat surface.
 A zinc weight sits inside of the base, holding the camera steadily in place.
 The sculptural aluminum arm extends up to hold the small cubed camera; the arm carries power and, through the magnetic connector, will charge the camera whenever it is attached.